-The Rush Rally series has been written by a single person and was started in January 2011!
-It does not use any 3rd party engine or tools (other than the industry standard modelling and texture tools like Photoshop and Maya).
-It was mainly written more for "fun" than anything else at the start, to see what I could come up with!
+The Rush Rally series has been written mainly by a single person and was started in January 2011!
+It does not use any 3rd party engine or tools (other than the industry standard modelling and texture tools).
+It was written more for "fun" than anything else at the start, to see what I could come up with!

-As I have been working on this solely on my own, the game itself was originally written purely to see if a game on can be driven programatically to reduce the dependency on art and audio.
+The original focus behind the series was to see if an entire game can be driven programmatically, with an aim to reduce the dependency on asset creation.
 As a result, there are very few art/audio assets and all the tracks are 100% procedurally generated at runtime.
-This has meant that the install size comes in around 100MB for a game with 80 different tracks and lots of content, which on a mobile device is key.
-No one wants to install a game that is 3GB on their phone!
+This has meant that the install size is very small for a game with many different tracks and lots of content, which on a hand held device is key.

 My aim was to cover every discipline of making a game, and to aim to make it as quickly and efficiently as possible.
 By every discipline I mean: